 Sourdough Strawberry Cheesecake Cookies

-I didn’t think anything could get better than strawberry cheesecake until I made these big, bakery-style Sourdough Strawberry Cheesecake Cookies.
-These cookies are made with a graham cracker cookie base that’s infused with bits of fresh strawberry and stuffed with a gooey cream cheese filling.
-They are soft, chewy, and so delicious!
-Dare I say, these are even better than the gourmet cookies you can get at Crumbl.
+I didn’t think anything could top strawberry cheesecake—until I made these big, bakery-style Sourdough Strawberry Cheesecake Cookies.
+They start with a graham cracker dough mixed with fresh strawberries and are stuffed with a gooey cream cheese center.
+Soft, chewy, and full of flavor, these cookies are next level.

 3 sourdough discard strawberry cheesecake cookies stacked on top of each other with strawberries surrounding it